Stratherrick

 Stratherrick (Srath Fhairgeag / Srath Fharragaig) is a strath situated above the south-eastern shore of Loch Ness, in the Scottish Highlands, Scotland.
 Much of the strath is covered by Loch Mhòr.
-This is a generally shallow loch, which acts as a reservoir for the Foyers hydro electricity scheme.
+This is a generally shallow loch, which acts as a reservoir for the Foyers hydro electricity schemes.

 The area has a number of small settlements, these include Whitebridge, Gorthleck, Aberchalder and Errogie.
 Stratherrick Primary School is in Gorthleck.
 There is a Catholic church, Immaculate Conception Parish Church, Stratherrick near Whitebridge.